Agricultural and Food Scientists

 Agricultural and food scientists in private industry commonly work for food production companies, farms, and processing plants.
 They may improve inspection standards or overall food quality.
 They spend their time in a laboratory, where they do tests and experiments, or in the field, where they take samples or assess overall conditions.
 Other agricultural and food scientists work for pharmaceutical companies, where they use biotechnology processes to develop drugs or other medical products.
 Some look for ways to process agricultural products into fuels, such as ethanol produced from corn.

 At universities, agricultural and food scientists do research and investigate new methods of improving animal or soil health, nutrition, and other facets of food quality.
 They also write grants to organizations, such as the United States Department of Agriculture (USDA) or the National Institutes of Health (NIH), to get funding for their research.
 For more information on professors who teach agricultural and food science at universities, see the profile on postsecondary teachers.

-Agricultural and food scientists work in various industries, including colleges and universities, manufacturing, and in scientific research and development.
-The work of agricultural and food scientists takes place in laboratories, in offices, and in the field.
+Agricultural and food scientists work in laboratories, in offices, and in the field.
 They spend most of their time studying data and reports in a laboratory or an office.
 Fieldwork includes visits to farms or processing plants.